copper-leaf/ballast/docs/src/orchid/resources/wiki/mental-model.md

 The first thing we could do is to make sure that only 1 Input is executing at a time.
 This would ensure no race conditions are possible from interleaved code, but it would also mean that this snippet now takes 3 seconds to complete, instead of 2.
-It also leaves a tiny amount of time between when `LoadPosts` finished as sets `loading` to `false`, and when `LoadLatestPostContent` starts and sets it back to true.
+It also leaves a tiny amount of time between when `LoadPosts` finished and sets `loading` to `false`, and when `LoadLatestPostContent` starts and sets it back to true.
 If the device is fast enough, the user might not notice, but slower devices may result in the progress indicator being briefly dismissed, then shown again.